industrydive/incident_response/README.md

 2. You must clone this repo.

 3. Create your Slack app:
-   * Navigate to https://api.slack.com/apps and create your new slack app.
+   * Navigate to https://api.slack.com/apps and create your new Slack app.
    * In your new app, navigate to `Slash Commands` and create a new Slash Command.
 You may call this whatever you like.
 Place `https://placeholder.com` in the Request URL section for now.
 Remember where this is because you will have to replace this with the HTTP trigger endpoint for the `incidentSlashCommand` function once you have completed step 4.
    * In your new app, navigate to and enable `Interactive Components`.
 Place `https://placeholder.com` in the Request URL section for now.
 Remember where this is because you will have to replace this with the HTTP trigger endpoint for the `handleIncidentForm` function once you have completed step 4.
    * In your new app, navigate to `Bots` and add a new bot user.
 You may call it whatever you would like.
    * Navigate to `OAuth & Permission -> Scopes` and add the `channels:write` and the `chat:write:bot` permissions.

-4. You must set your environment variables and deploy your cloud functions.
+4. You must set your environment variables and deploy your Cloud Functions.
     * Rename `example.env.yaml` to `.env.yaml` and input your environment variables.

       NOTE: For us, the three users that are always added to the incident channel upon creation are the members of our product